Notice: Undefined offset: 4 in /www/clients/dododsondesigns.com/htdocs/wp-content/plugins/ultimate-social-media-plus/libs/sfsi_widget.php on line 1356

 The grey sideboard that welcomes me in my front entryway has been a favorite piece of mine for a few years now.
 It’s houses everything from saran wrap to props for my furniture staging.
 Every few years I like to update those statement pieces to freshen up the look in my home.
 We creatives get bored with the same ole same ole.
-Changing the paint color is the obvious solution.
+Changing the paint color is the obvious solution… but I LOVE grey.

 I know what you must be thinking.
-The grey sideboard really wasn’t bad as is, but it needed major repairs to the legs and after the repairs, it needed a lot of touch ups.
-You can CLICK HERE see the repairs that were done prior to this makeover.
+The grey sideboard really wasn’t bad as is, but it needed some major repairs to the legs and after the repairs ha, it d been done it needed a lot of touch-ups.
+CLICK HERE to see what repairs had to be done.
+And because I’m using Dixie Belle paint I am confident that I can just paint right over the existing finish with no problem.

 One of My Favorite Quotes